 It's not about video games…

-We are starting our ﬁrst ever E-Sports club here at RCS.
-The focus on ESports will be less about video games and more about the broader implications of playing games together and socializing -- which are an integral part of building leadership and communication skills.
+The focus on E-Sports is less about video games and more about the broader implications of playing games together and socializing -- which are an integral part of building leadership and communication skills.

 Our goal is to build up our student’s critical thinking, communication, collaboration, and creativity skills so that they achieve and sustain success.
 It reaches beyond traditional sports to create an all-inclusive environment that breaks barriers between traditional social groups.